ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

                 + " Redirecting to google connection status page.";
     }

-    System.out.println("cal message:" + message);
     return new ResponseEntity<>(message, HttpStatus.OK);
 }
 ```

 This is the part where we are exchanging the authorization code for the access and refresh tokens.
-When I got those tokens from the server, I saved the refresh token in the application.properties file so I could use it later to get new access tokens.
+When I got those tokens from the server, I manually set the refresh token in the `application.properties` file so I could use it later to get new access tokens.
 As a test, there is also some code to get the events between two dates, to make sure that I have access to the Google calendar API with the acquired access token.

 #### Getting an access token with the refresh token